directus-labs/guest-authoring/copy-this-template-directory/index.md

 Click Deploy, then "Authorize Access".
 Choose your account and then click "Allow"

-Some users (usually, users not within organization) will see a bit scary looking "This App is not Verified by Google" - then you should click "Continue anyway"
+Some users (usually, users not within organization) will see a scary looking

+"Google hasn’t verified this app
+The app is requesting access to sensitive info in your Google Account.
+Until the developer (your email) verifies this app with Google, you shouldn't use it."

+Click "Advanced"

+Then click "Go to code (unsafe)"

 Web app
 URL